-All extraction, processing and associated activities shall be located, designed and operated so as to minimize environmental, economic and social impacts and ensure no negative impacts on surrounding properties.
-The Township may request that specific conditions be attached to the license.
+All extraction, processing and associated activities shall be located, designed and operated so as to minimize environmental, economic and social impacts and ensure no negative impacts

 7. Development Adjacent to Lands in Extractive Resources Designation

 When new development outside of a settlement area, within 300 metres of a known aggregate deposit or operation is proposed through a planning application under the Planning Act, Council shall be satisfied that the proposed use is compatible with current or future mineral aggregate operations.